LISMO: Mascot

-The mascot of this service is LISMO-kun.
+The mascot of this service was LISMO-kun (リスモくん).
+The "LIS" in "LISMO" is pronounced the same as squirrel (リス, risu) in Japanese.
 It is a silhouette of a squirrel carrying an orange logo with earphones connected to it.
 Some original goods of this mascot are sold only at the "LISMO FOREST" of KDDI Designing Studio.

 Supported phones

 LISMO is supported by CDMA 1X WIN phones.